-- 11. If a student does not complete his/her practicum course by the end of the extension period, the student will be required to repeat the course and pay the tuition fee assessed by the program.
+- 11. If a student does not complete his/her practicum course by the end of the extension period, the student will be required to repeat the course and pay the tuition fee as assessed by the program.
 In unusual circumstances, a further extension may be permitted. - 12.
 At the end of the practicum experience, the student should write a Thank-You letter to the work site supervisor.
-This may be a formal letter or in the form of an email.
+This may be a formal letter directed through the Director of the Criminal Justice Professional Programs.